didaquis/boilerplate-backend-node-graphql-mongodb/README.md

 ✅ The Auth validations are made with JWT

 ### 📝 Backend Requirements
-* MongoDB 4.0 or higher service running
+* MongoDB 4.4 or higher
-* Node.js 10 or higher
+* Node.js 14 or higher

 ### 📚 How to run the application?
 * Use the command: `npm install`.
 If you are deploying the app in production, it's better to use this command: `npm install --production`